 This is the 5th installment of Kitty Hawk Flying Detective Agency series which is composed of 54 chapters plus prologue and epilogue.
 After her adventures in London, it is time for her to visit Rome where she will meet Charlie, the guy whom she met way back the Yukon adventure.
-Well, the moment I saw the title of chapter 1, smile appeared on my face.
+Well, the moment I saw the title of chapter 1, a smile appeared on my face.
 Is this the book dedicated to Charlie and Kitty’s tandem?
 I can’t wait to figure it out!
 Obviously, I’m a fan of their tandem.

 At first, I don’t believe about it but when I do my own research, it is true!!
 Their paintings are missing.
-The story also tackles about some of the world history, I might admit that I really hate World History when I was still a student but I find it interesting.
+The story also tackles about some of the world histories, I might admit that I really hate World History when I was still a student but I find it interesting.

-What I love the most about the story is it is a mind boggling especially the Number Stations which freaked me out!
+What I love the most about the story is it is a mind-boggling especially the Number Stations which freaked me out!
 It is a very clever way of decoding numbers into letters that really pushed me to do my own decoding process.
 I love how Kitty and Charlie travel the city of Rome using a scooter while chasing for someone but I don’t like the darkness of Germany’s history, it is kinda creepy.

-The mix and match of fiction and nonfiction is well maintained and the detailed explanation of every place they have been.
+The mix and match of fiction and nonfiction are well maintained and the detailed explanation of every place they have been.
 Though I loved how Iain Reading put into words the places that Kitty visits, it also led me into some boring parts maybe because of too much research.
-The suspense of the adventure is interrupted by too many information which is dumped to me.
+The suspense of the adventure is interrupted by too many information which is dumped on me.
 In simple word, I’m interrupted by too much information which is not part of the suspense adventure.
-Though I found it educational especially to young adults, maybe the author can lessen the overflowing information that can made the story boring.
+Though I found it educational especially to young adults, maybe the author can lessen the overflowing information that can be made the story boring.